syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 Exporting a hierarchy grid in the Syncfusion ASP.NET Core Grid component allows you to generate a Excel or CSV document that includes the parent grid along with its child grids.
 This feature is useful when you need to export hierarchical data with its related details.

-To achieve this, you can customize the exporting behavior by using the `excelExportProperties.hierarchyExportMode` property of the Grid.
+To achieve this, you can customize the exporting behavior by using the `ExcelExportProperties.hierarchyExportMode` property of the Grid.
 This property allows you to specify the exporting behavior for the hierarchy grid.
 The following options are available:

 | Mode     | Behavior    |
 |----------|-------------|